-Shipbuilders in the Navy shipyards had faced a high risk of developing asbestos-related diseases.
+Shipbuilders in the Navy shipyards faced a high risk of developing asbestos-related diseases.
 Shipyards were especially dangerous from the 40s to the 60s before the dangers of asbestos use were fully understood.

 These years, they used asbestos in the entire shipbuilding process and on the ships, from the engine room to the kitchen.